DerekVeit/traitor/README.md

   - `__getattr__` : a method for accessing impl attributes, which, if it finds nothing, calls `_traitor_last_getattr`.

-- `@impl.for_`

-  - Takes the data class as its argument.

-  - Finds the trait class having the name of the decorated class and, if it is a `zope.interface.Interface`, validates the impl (the decorated class) against it.

-  - Returns the trait class.

-- `@impl`

-  - Finds the existing class having the name of the decorated class and treats this as the data class.

 - Returns the data class.

+- `@impl.of` also

+  - Takes a trait as an argument.

+  - If the trait is a `zope.interface.Interface`, validates the the decorated class against it.